Mebyon Kernow: Ideology and policies

 MK is an advocate of Cornish nationalism, seeing Cornwall as a separate nation rather than an English county.
 It emphasises Cornwall's distinct Celtic culture and language, as well as its border along the River Tamar, which has largely remained unchanged since 936 AD.
 The party's leaders identify as both Cornish and British but Cornish first.
 It rejects that Cornwall is a region of the United Kingdom or a county of England, preferring the label of 'duchy'.
 It advocates a National Curriculum for Cornwall, increased investment in the Cornish language, and a full inquiry into Cornwall's constitutional relationship with the United Kingdom.

 The party advocates the establishment of a "fully devolved, democratically elected" Cornish National Assembly, established by "a dedicated, stand-alone, bespoke Act of Parliament."
 This would be complemented by a Cornish Civil Service.
-It accuses the civil service and government of "deep-seated prejudice" against Cornwall.
+It accuses the civil service and government of "deep-seated prejudice" against Cornwall. as part of their devolution commitments, MK seek devolved powers over health services establishing a “Cornish NHS”.

 On economic policy, MK is left-of-centre.
 It rejects "austerity politics, deregulation and support for trade treaties such as TTIP."
 It is committed against poverty and social deprivation; it advocates free and equal access to education, health and welfare services.
 It advocates tackling tax avoidance.
 It opposes the privatisation of the NHS and would renationalise railways and utilities.
 The party regularly highlights problems with the Cornish economy: Cornwall has lower wages and higher unemployment than the rest of the United Kingdom.
-MK describes its philosophy as based on being: "Cornish, Green, Left of Centre, Decentralist."